2015 SPRING EVENT

 - Check-in Details: Volunteers are asked to check in at the registration table when they arrive.
 For those members participating with a group (such as Scouts or a school club), we ask you to check in with your group leader instead; and then the leader will check you in as one group at the registration table.
 After checking in, volunteers can enjoy free refreshments while everyone is arriving.
 Before departure to the assigned streams, volunteers will be given safety instructions.
 Registration: The event is free, but PRE-REGISTRATION IS REQUIRED (see above for how to register).

 - Freebies: Volunteers will be treated to donuts, juice and water in the morning during the check-in process.
-After volunteers return from cleaning, they will be welcomed back with a free hot dog, chips and a drink, provided by the City of St. Peters and served by volunteers of the St. Peters/Central County Community Emergency Response Team (CERT).
+After volunteers return from cleaning, they will be welcomed back with a free hot dog, chips and a drink, provided by the City of St. Peters.
 And as always, volunteers will receive a free Missouri Stream Team shirt provided by Missouri Department of Conservation.

 - See Frequently Asked Questions